Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has been officially launched, and all necessary preparations have been successfully completed.
 Feedback from testers has been thoroughly integrated, ensuring a polished experience that prioritizes gameplay stability and user satisfaction.
+The game has surpassed all expectations, and we are eager for its official launch.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.